magento/devdocs/guides/v1.0/frontend-dev-guide/templates/template-sample.md

 <img src="{{site.baseurl}}common/images/templ_overview_code1.png" alt="code">

-They created a new Orange theme and copied the `minicart.phtml` to the theme folder:
+They created a new Orange theme and copied the `minicart.phtml` to the theme directory:
 `app/design/frontend/OrangeCo/orange/Magento_Checkout/templates/cart/minicart.phtml`
 In their copy of the templates, they changed the order of the blocks as follows: